 This result is not seen in studies on people within healthy weight ranges who regularly consume sucralose, but it is indicative that sucralose does not have a perfectly zero impact on insulin and blood sugar.
 Long story short: sucralose may raise blood sugar levels and influence insulin production; it depends on who is consuming it.

-While Splenda and sucralose can be used in baking, some studies show that at high temperatures a chemical breakdown occurs that could produce the harmful compound chloropropanols, a potentially toxic substance linked to higher risk of certain cancers.
+While Splenda and sucralose can be used in baking, some studies show that at high temperatures a chemical breakdown occurs that could produce harmful compounds called chloropropanols, potentially toxic substances linked to higher risk of certain cancers.
 Research is still inconclusive, but baking at temperatures above 350 degrees Fahrenheit (120 degrees Celsius) could cause thermal degradation.

 When it comes to keto sweeteners, we recommend sticking with products that are as natural as possible, like Swerve brand sweeteners (with erythritol), monk fruit sweetener, or xylitol (a naturally occurring plant alcohol).
 While the made-from-sugar alternative that is sucralose does serve as an effective sugar replacement and is generally neutral in regards to weight loss, products like Splenda have additives that give it a carb, calorie, and GI impact that isn’t worth your time if you’re working to maintain a ketogenic diet.
 Plus, the dangers of thermal degradation during baking that could introduce a possible cancer-causing toxin into your food seem an unnecessary risk when there are better, more natural alternatives to sugar.